-A study released by the JAMA Psychiatry tracked over 1,400 children that researchers assessed annually for common psychiatric problems like depression, anxiety and behavioral issues.
-The researchers paid close attention to clear and even more mild symptoms of mental disorders testing each participant for signs of anxiety, attention disorders and depression even if they had not received a formal diagnosis.
+A study released by the JAMA Psychiatry tracked over 1,400 children that researchers assessed annually for common psychiatric problems like depression, anxiety, and behavioral issues.
+The researchers paid close attention to clear and even milder symptoms of mental disorders testing each participant for signs of anxiety, attention disorders, and depression even if they had not received a formal diagnosis.

 When children have a “subthreshold psychiatric problem” their symptoms are not severe enough to be diagnosed and they may not receive much or any treatment for their mental health issues.
 Although people think typically children can only suffer from mental disorders associated with childhood such as ADHD and autism there can be symptoms of a wide range of disorders in young people.

 Earlier this year a new mental health resource was designed to help parents recognize some of the signs of mental illness in young children.
 It is very common for adults to be confused and ill-equipped when it comes to helping children work through some difficult symptoms.
 People tend to think of childhood as a happy and care-free time but some children can exhibit some emotional and behavioral problems that are hard for parents to understand.

 The best hope is for children to have parents and health providers who are proactive about treating and addressing any symptoms of mental illness before they become more problematic in the future.
 If they are caught early enough parents can help prevent certain symptoms from evolving into a full-fledged disorder that will affect the child throughout their life.
 Prevention and intervention are crucial for avoiding the type of social problems that can occur for children with mental health problems once they reach adulthood.